-The Heart of Texas Homeless Management Information System (HoT HMIS) is a network of organizations committed to improving service access and the development of services to address the unmet needs of residents living in the Heart of Texas Region.
+The Heart of Texas Homeless Management Information System (HOTHMIS) is a network of organizations committed to improving service access and the development of services to address the unmet needs of residents living in the Heart of Texas Region.
 As a representative of a HEART OF TEXAS HMIS partner organization, I understand I have access to confidential information, some of which is personal and is, by law, considered confidential.
-I will at all times treat this information as confidential, and will disclose this nformation only to explicitly authorized individuals and/or organizations for the purpose of service delivery.
+I will at all times treat this information as confidential and will disclose this nformation only to explicitly authorized individuals and/or organizations for the purpose of service delivery.
 I will not access or share confidential information for any reason other than to perform my job duties.

-which is personal and is, by law information only to explicitly a w, considered confidential.
-I will at all ti restand I have access to confidential information, some of mes treat this information as confidential, and will disclose this ons for the purpose of service delivery.
+which is personal and is, by la information only to explicitly aw, considered confidential.
+I will at all tir mes treat this information as confidential and will disclose this as for the purpose of service delivery.
 I will not access or my job duties.

+Initial:

-Initial: I understand that client confid client information is handled in - ore, I agree to take the necessary measures to ensure that all Initial: HEART OF TEXAS I HMIS Access I understand that I will be held be used ONLY by myself to access the HEART OF TEXAS HMIS. s produced by my user ID.
+I understand that client confi client information is handled ore, I agree to take the necessary measures to ensure that all

+HEART OF TEXAS HMIS Access Initial:

+I understand that I will be he = be used ONLY by myself to access the HEART OF TEXAS HMIS. s produced by my user ID.
 I will not share my ID and/or ned to someone else.

+Initial:

+• zed data or change/alter existing data in a pwingly false data that may compromise t a manner inconsistent with my job duties.
+Under no he integrity of the system.

+Initial:

+n or knowingly alter data without authorization in an effort to ny suspected misuse or lapse in the security system.

+C Initial:

+STATEMENT OF UNDER RSTANDING

-Initial: ed data or change/alter existing data in wingly false data that may compromise t a manner inconsistent with my job duties.
-Under no the integrity of the system.
-Initial: n or knowingly alter data without authorization in an effort to any suspected misuse or lapse in the security system.
-Initial: Statement of Unde erstanding relationship of HEART OF TEXA confidentiality is my first duty understand and voluntarily ag guidelines may result in possib AS HMIS and the organization with which and largest responsibility as a user of the ree to follow the guidelines set forth abo e and intent of the HEART OF TEXAS HMIS, and understand the I am employed.
-I understand that maintaining client e HEART OF TEXAS HMIS.
-I acknowledge that I have read, ove.
-I further understand that failure to follow these privileges.
-By signing below I also acknowledge that I have res Manual.
-System User Name Email Address System User ID System User Signature Date Heart of Toyac HMIS Administ rator Signatura Data
+relationship of HEART OF TEX confidentiality is my first duty understand and voluntarily a guidelines may result in poss AS HMIS and the organization with which y and largest responsibility as a user of the gree to follow the guidelines set forth abo te and intent of the HEART OF TEXAS HMIS and understand the I am employed.
+I understand that maintaining client to HEART OF TEXAS HMIS.
+I acknowledge that I have read, to bowe.
+I further understand that failure to follow these is privileges.
+By signing below, I also acknowledge that I have the mean manual.

+System Username Email Address System User ID

+System User Signature Date

+Heart of Texas HMIS Adminis trator Signature Date